Pometry/Raphtory/docs/source/Analysis/queries.md

 ## Timeline filtering

 However, maybe we are just interested in a portion of the data.
 Let's say that you want to see the relationships between characters before sentence 1000 or between sentences 4000 and 5000.
-You can get new versions of the graph object for both cases:
+We need different versions ({scaladoc}`com.raphtory.algorithms.api.GraphPerspective`) of the graph for both cases:

 ```scala
 val first1000sentences = graph.until(1000)